dantheli/Neutron/README.md

 let copy = renameRequest
 ```

-### Making the Quark Requests
+### Performing the Quark Requests

-Finally, you just want to make requests.
-Call the `make` function on the request, which returns a [PromiseKit](https://github.com/mxcl/PromiseKit) promise, and handle it accordingly:
+Finally, call the `make` function on the request, which returns a [PromiseKit](https://github.com/mxcl/PromiseKit) promise, and handle it accordingly:

 ```swift
 RenameTodo(id: id, title: title).make()